 1. We have a “mental world (nāma loka)” as well as a “material world (rupa loka).”
 The material world is the same for all of us.
 But each person creates one’s mental world based on that material world.
 We briefly discussed that in the previous post, “Ārammaṇa Plays a Critical Role in a Sensory Event.”

 - Both of the above actions will lead to future suffering.
-That suffering can be greatly-enhanced if someone’s actions include strong dasa akusala.
+That suffering can be significantly enhanced if someone’s actions include strong dasa akusala.
 Such a “totally covered” mind has moha and can lead to immediate and harsh suffering.

 - But even those who live moral lives cannot escape future suffering because they are not aware of the “real nature” of the world.
 They have a lower version of moha (i.e., avijjā), the ignorance referred to in the Four Noble Truths.